 Enchanted Forest of Light

-You may have already heard the holiday chatter: Angelenos have a new display to feast their eyes upon this year at Descanso Gardens.
-The Enchanted Forest of Light is a mile-long evening walk through a rustic holiday lights display—a new annual tradition for the Southland, we hope!
+This year marks the third year that Angelenos have enjoyed the holiday treat of feasting their eyes upon creatively lit woods at Descanso Gardens.
+The Enchanted Forest of Light is a mile-long evening walk through a rustic holiday lights display that has become one of the region's must-do holiday events.

 Dana Point's Boat Parade of Lights